Duane Steele: Biography

 Steele released a greatest hits album, Set List, in 2004.
 The album collected seventeen of Steele's biggest hits, along with three new songs.
 Steele's fourth studio album, Ghost Town, was released in 2006 on Icon Records.
 It was followed by Gas and Time, released in 2010 on Jolt.
-A new album entitled "Drive On" will be released in 2019.
+A new album entitled "Drive On" was released in 2019.